About Anna Tai, RD

 What I Discovered After Years as a Dietitian

+Women who struggled the most with food don’t lack nutrition knowledge.
 They already knew what they “should” be eating.

 What they were struggling with was something deeper.